microsoft/BotBuilder-Samples/csharp_dotnetcore/3.Welcome-Users/readme.md

 # Testing the bot using Bot Framework Emulator
 Microsoft Bot Framework Emulator is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-- Install the Bot Framework emulator from here
+- Install the Bot Framework Emulator from here

 ## Connect to bot using Bot Framework Emulator V4
 Launch Bot Framework Emulator
-File -> Open Bot Configuration and navigate to samples\2.echobot-with-state folder Select Welcome-users.bot file
+File -> Open Bot Configuration and navigate to samples\3.Welcome-Users folder Select Welcome-Users.bot file

 # ConversationUpdate Activity Type
 The [ConversationUpdate](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-activity-spec?view=azure-bot-service-3.0#conversation-update-activity) activity type describe a change in a conversation's members, for example when a new user (and/or) a bot joins the conversation.
 It is up to the channel to send this activity when a user joins the conversation.
 Therefore, the why this actvity is sent changes from channel to channel.
 It is recomended that you test your bot behaivor on the target channel.

 Bots that are added directly by a user, are mostly personal (1:1) conversation bots.
 It is a best practice to send a welcome message to the General channel to introduce the bot tell a bit about its functionality.
 To do this, ensure that your bot responds to the `ConversationUpdate` message.
 Use the `membersAdded` field to identify the list of channel participants (bots or users) that were added to the conversation.

 Your bot should also proactively send a welcome message to a personal chat the first time (and only the first time) a user initiates a personal chat with your bot.
 Use `UserState` to persist a flag indicating first user interaction with a bot.